F6 Extension - Stage 1

 - tunnel depths and proposed locations for construction sites.

 The NSW Government has released this project update to give the community time to consider the information before the environmental assessment phase begins.

 The NSW Government has announced the F6 Extension program is expected to cost between $2.2 and $2.6 billion.
-Construction works are expected to start in 2020 with the new tunnel open to traffic by 2024.
+The new tunnel will open to traffic in 2024.

 Travel time savings

 Traffic congestion currently costs our economy $6.1 billion a year.
 By the year 2030, this figure will increase to $12.6 billion.

 This congestion-busting project will deliver major travel time savings including: